- Why does UBC have a strategic plan, and what is it used for?

 - Will the new strategic plan be for both the Vancouver and Okanagan campuses?

-- How will the new strategic plan relate to existing Faculty and Administrative Unit plans?
+- How will the new strategic plan relate to existing Faculty and cross-university strategic plans?

 - How long will the new strategic plan be in place?